 Warning: The following blog is intended for marketers who utilize Marketo Engage, a marketing automation platform.
 If you are not familiar with marketing automation technology, this blog may read like Klingon to you.
-Click here for an overview of marketing automation best practices or click here for a guide to getting started with Marketo Engage.
+We suggest our overview of marketing automation best practices or our guide to getting started with Marketo Engage as recommended reading!

-Even the best of technology is bound to break…and if you haven’t run into an error yet, don’t worry, you will!
+Even the best of technology is bound to break…and if you haven’t run into an issue yet, don’t worry … you will!

 In this blog post, I’ll walk you through the steps you need to become your own Marketo Engage CSI detective (Cue CSI Miami music intro) through:

 - How to know you have a problem